 The John and Mary Alford Center for Science and Technology

-Construction of the new academic building dedicated to science and technology on the shared campus of The Ohio State University at Newark and Central Ohio Technical College is nearing completion.
+Construction of the new academic building dedicated to science and technology on the shared campus of The Ohio State University at Newark and Central Ohio Technical College has been completed.

-The $32 million John and Mary Alford Center for Science and Technology, a three-story, 60,000-square-foot facility, will become the 11th building on the shared 200-acre campus.
-The structure, which will add classrooms, science and research labs, student study space, and faculty offices, is scheduled for substantial completion in late April with faculty and staff members beginning to occupy the building in May.
-The Advancement Office is anticipating a public ribbon-cutting ceremony in mid-August.
-The two institutions will begin holding classes in the new building at the start of autumn semester 2021.
+The $32 million John and Mary Alford Center for Science and Technology, a three-story, 60,000-square-foot facility, is the 11th building on the shared 200-acre campus.
+The structure adds classrooms, science and research labs, student study space and faculty offices.
+Faculty moved into their offices in early June and the two institutions began holding classes in the new building at the start of autumn semester 2021.

 Pataskala Campus Renovation Update